Port Royal, Tennessee: Black Patch Tobacco War

 While some businesses continued to operate, Port Royal noticeably declined in the 1890s.
 However, in 1904, the creation of the Planter's Protective Association at Port Royal eventually led to the Black Patch Tobacco War.
 In 1908, masked vigilates in support of the Association, known as Night Riders, raided Port Royal.
 Port Royal is the only recorded town in Tennessee attacked by Night Riders in Tennessee.

 End of the Town, Beginning of a Historic Site

 With the closure of the Masonic Lodge in 1921, Port Royal had become a small crossroads community.
 In 1941, the 139 year old post office closed.
 In 1978, the Tennessee Department of Conservation, Division of State Parks acquire a significant portion of Port Royal.
-The historic town is now a preseerved and protected historic site called Port Royal State Park.
+The historic town is now a preserved and protected historic site called Port Royal State Park.
 It is also an officially certified site on the Trail of Tears National Historic Trail.
-The preserved section of the Trail of Tears adn the 1890 Iron Pratt truss bridge are both listed in the National Register of Historic Places.
+The preserved section of the Trail of Tears and the 1890 Iron Pratt truss bridge are both listed in the National Register of Historic Places.